Terms of Engagement

 14.1 No amendment to this agreement is effective unless it is in writing and signed by both parties.

 14.2 Nothing in this agreement shall create or evidence any partnership, joint venture, agency, trust or employer/employee relationship between the parties, and a party may not make, or allow to be made, any representation that any such relationship exists between the parties.
-A party shall not have authority to act for, or to incur any obligation on behalf of the other party, except as expressly provided for in this agreement.

-14.4 No failure or forbearance by a party to exercise, or delay in exercising, (in whole or in part) any right, power or remedy under, or in connection with, this agreement shall operate as a waiver of that right, power or remedy.
-A waiver of any breach of any provision of this agreement shall not be effective unless that waiver is in writing and is signed by the party against whom that waiver is claimed.
-A waiver of any breach shall not be, or be deemed to be, a waiver of any other or subsequent breach.
+14.4 No failure or forbearance by a party to exercise, or delay in exercising, any right, power or remedy under this agreement shall operate as a waiver of that right, power or remedy.
+A waiver of any breach shall not be effective unless in writing and signed by the party against whom the waiver is claimed.

 14.5 This agreement is governed by the laws of New Zealand, and the parties submit to the non-exclusive jurisdiction of the courts of New Zealand in respect of any dispute or proceeding arising out of this agreement.